Suggested links

 It can take 10-50 years for symptoms of mesothelioma to appear after someone is exposed to asbestos.
 For many patients, the disease has already spread to other parts of the body by the time the symptoms appear.

-Texas is home to a large number of asbestos plaintiffs, many of whom worked in the construction industry.
-By working with an experienced Texas mesothelioma lawyer, asbestos-related disease victims gain their best chance at securing much-needed compensation to help combat the disease.
+Texas is home to a large number of asbestos victims, many of whom worked in the construction industry.
+By working with an experienced mesothelioma lawyer, these victims can pursue financial compensation for medical treatment in Texas and other expenses.

 Asbestos claims have been filed by mesothelioma victims who lived or worked in these Texas locations: